 So why is file sharing a problem?

-Perhaps because of their very success, files are almost routinely used in situations where they are not a sensible tool of choice – to often damaging, and sometimes disastrous, effect.
+Perhaps because of their very success, files are almost routinely used in situations where they are not a sensible tool of choice – too often damaging, and sometimes disastrous, effect.
 We’ve all heard, for example, of inadequate version control or access control of spreadsheet files leading to huge trading losses in securities trading or discrepancies in a company annual report.
-But away from these headline-grabbing cases, in aggregate far greater damage to organisations is done by the more mundane use of files day-in day-out as the dominant method of sharing information both internally or externally, whether as email attachments or on file share services.
+But away from these headline-grabbing cases, in aggregate far greater damage to organisations is done by the more mundane use of files day-in-day-out as the dominant method of sharing information both internally or externally, whether as email attachments or on file share services.

 The perfect storm – unsecured file sharing and copy & paste errors

 File-based data sharing and workflows are inherently inefficient and introduce unnecessary risks.
 Because files were not built with automation in mind, endless frustrated employee time is needlessly wasted manually copying and pasting and merging between files.
 IDC estimates that there are 5.5 million advanced spreadsheet users in Europe (and 30 million globally) who, on average, spend 28 hours a week working on spreadsheets with each user spending up to 9 hours a week repeating effort when data sources are updated.
-In total this adds up to â‚¬55 billion per year in wasted time.
-With such inefficient workflow any real time aspirations are usually just that, with even the simplest automation a challenge and often involving highly-bespoke End Used Developed (EUD) applications.
-And, in addition to the clear operational risks from spreadsheets, there is high potential for data loss and access control breaches with file sharing in general, combined with an ever-present threat of file-hosted viruses, trojans and the like.
+In total, this adds up to â‚¬55 billion per year in wasted time.
+With such inefficient workflow, any real-time aspirations are usually just that, with even the simplest automation a challenge and often involving highly-bespoke End Used Developed (EUD) applications.
+And, in addition to the clear operational risks from spreadsheets, there is a high potential for data loss and access control breaches with file sharing in general, combined with an ever-present threat of file-hosted viruses, trojans and the like.

 So, what’s the solution?
 No files.

-Businesses that have confronted this situation have gained huge competitive advantage through improved automation and efficiency, but it has come at a cost.
+Businesses that have confronted this situation have gained a huge competitive advantage through improved automation and efficiency, but it has come at a cost.
 Until now, only those prepared to invest heavily in building in-house platforms or buying expensive industry-standard super secure ‘licensed’ platforms have benefited.
 And where, until recently, the main driver was the improved efficiency ‘carrot’, more recently we’ve also seen law-makers focusing increasingly on data protection, privacy and (in financial markets) transparency, all combining to form quite a hefty ‘stick’ for organisations to get their act together.
 While there are plenty of products which aim to contain the risks of files without addressing the underlying causes, a more exciting development has been that of cloud-based workflow and collaboration platforms.
 Yet the common oversight among these is that most aim to replace current applications like desktop spreadsheets rather than embracing them as part of a new, secure, real-time ecosystem.

 The good news is that, behind the scenes, a new generation of software platform providers have been working hard to overcome all of these problems and, because of the advantages of cloud delivery, at a price that’s well within the reach of not just top-tier enterprises. ipushpull is at the forefront of the innovative and exciting area of real-time secure data sharing.
-Among other things, ipushpull is replacing file sharing with flexible, yet secure and compliant, ways of connecting and sharing data in real time across powerful desktop applications (Excel) we know and love, cloud-based services (Microsoft Teams, Symphony, Slack), databases and even legacy systems.
+Among other things, ipushpull is replacing file sharing with flexible, yet secure and compliant, ways of connecting and sharing data in real-time across powerful desktop applications (Excel) we know and love, cloud-based services (Microsoft Teams, Symphony, Slack), databases and even legacy systems.
 It’s called Real-time Interoperability or RTI.